My Quiet Kitchen

 Ingredients

-• digestive enzymes - as mentioned above, oat milk tastes best when TWO different enzymes are used because this breaks down the starches more thoroughly.
+• digestive enzymes - as mentioned above, it seems that 2 different enzymes are needed to fully break down the starches.

-The most cost effective way to accomplish this is to use a digestive enzyme supplement that has both amylase and glucoamylase.
-Below are two vegan options available on Amazon.
+Based on my experience, the most cost effective way to accomplish this is to use a digestive enzyme supplement that has both amylase and glucoamylase.
+Below are two vegan options that I've tested.
 If considering other brands, just make sure the product is vegan, has a similar amount of these enzymes, and comes in capsules.

 • Whole Foods 365 Gluten Digest